solidoss/solidframe/solid/frame/mpipc/README.md

 ## Features

 * C++ only (no IDLs) with easy to use **asynchronous API**.
+* Pluggable SSL support via solid_frame_aio_openssl (which is a wrapper over OpenSSL1.1.0 or BoringSSL).
+The SSL plugin is header only, this way solid_frame_mpipc library does not depend on any SSL library.
 * A single class (solid::frame::mpipc::Service) for both client and server.
 An instance of solid::frame::mpipc::Service can act as a client as a server or as both.
 * Buffer oriented message serialization engine: messages are serialized (marshaled) one fixed size buffer at a time, further enabling:
 	* **No limit for message size** - one can send a 100GB file as a single message.